 In a world where computers and video games open up more and more new worlds for us every day, it's not surprising that many people find real life too boring to bother with.
-They spend most of their time with their noses buried in their laptop computers or smart phone screens, living in a fantasy world.
+They spend most of their time with their noses buried in their laptop computers reading about heating service Mississauga, living in a fantasy world.
 Parents despair over their children's unhealthy disconnection from reality, but thanks to a new concept called Augmented Reality, it doesn't have to be one or the other.
 You can interact with a happy medium somewhere between actual reality and complete fantasy and get the best of both worlds.

 Put the world on your walls with our Global Art prints.